 The question we asked ourselves was how could we create something that was nearly flat, but still took advantage of the new possibilities in 3D printing.
 Our solution was to print a flat design that could be folded into another shape after printing.
 What we ended up creating was a NFC-enable bracelet made of a foldable geometric pattern.

-From the beginning, this project was focused making the most of the limitations of low-cost 3D printers.
+From the beginning, this project was focused on making the most of the limitations of low-cost 3D printers.
 Unlike most of our work, which occurs almost entirely digitally before we see a real object, this required extensive physical prototyping.
 We used our MakerBot Replicator (v1, dual extruder) throughout the prototyping period to develop and refine our concept.

 Initially, we weren’t sure it was possible to design interlocking components that a desktop 3D printer could accurately reproduce while being small enough to comfortably wearable.
 But looking around the 3D printing community site Thingiverse, we found a diverse array of flexible structures all designed to be 3d-printed on low cost machines.
 Starting from there, we knew that it could be done.